kisungyou/T4transport/docs/reference/rbaryGD.md

-# Free-Support Barycenter by Riemannian gradient descent
+# Free-Support Barycenter by Riemannian Gradient Descent

 For a collection of empirical measures \\\lbrace
 \mu_k\rbrace\_{k=1}^K\\, the free-support barycenter of order 2, defined